PyMesh/PyMesh/docs/mesh_processing.rst

     ...     importance=weights)

 In the above example, we use the X coordinates as the importance weight.
-When closeby vertices are merged, the coordinates of the vertex with the highest X values are used.
+When close by vertices are merged, the coordinates of the vertex with the highest X values are used.

 As usual, one can operate directly on raw meshes::